 In urban spaces like New York City and Boston, space is at a premium, and more people than ever are choosing downtown apartments over suburban homes.
-The problem is, many of these apartments lack back yards, leaving tenants and homeowners with nowhere to plant fresh fruit and vegetables.
+The problem is, many of these apartments lack backyards, leaving tenants and homeowners with nowhere to plant fresh fruits and vegetables.
 It’s not just apartments, either.
-The average size of a yard in an America home has shrunk significantly over the last few years, according to research.
+The average size of a yard in an American home has shrunk significantly over the last few years, according to research.

 As a result, more people are investing in pallet gardens — build-your-own gardens made from wooden frames that look great on balconies and patios.
+If you’re wondering what you can grow in a pallet garden, you might be surprised by how versatile they can be.
 Here’s how to create one of your own.

 What is a Pallet Garden?

-Think of a pallet garden as a back yard on a wooden frame — a place you can plant fruit and vegetables (or flowers) in a small space.
-These vertical gardens can add a splash of color to any balcony or patio and are great for sustainability, too.
+Think of a pallet garden as a backyard on a wooden frame — a place you can plant fruit and vegetables (or flowers) in a small space.
+These vertical gardens can add a splash of color to any balcony or patio, and they’re great for sustainability, too.
 Here are some of the benefits of pallet gardens:

 What You Need

-To create your own pallet garden, you will need a wooden shipping pallet in the size of your choice.
+So, what can you grow in a pallet garden?
+Before you start shopping for seeds or plants, start by building the structure.
+You’ll need a wooden shipping pallet in the size of your choice.
 (You’ll find a whole range of them here.)
 Choose a sturdy, smooth pallet made from high-quality wood.
 A pallet with wood at the bottom will prevent soil from falling out of the bottom.
-Alternatively, add a think layer of plywood to the bottom of your pallet.
+Alternatively, add a thin layer of plywood to the bottom of your pallet.

 “Make sure it’s cleaned off and you’ve inspected it for any stray nails or splintered wood,” says Growing a Greener World.
 “It’s a good idea at this point to wear a sturdy pair of gloves while inspecting and cleaning the pallet.”